Janeweightman/Climate-Change-Impact-on-Agriculture-/README.md

 #### Distribution of Temperature
 ![Temp density](images/tempdensity.png)

-Temperature is not normally distributed and has a uniform distribution, sugessting non parametric tests would be suitable.
+Temperature is not normally distributed and has a uniform distribution, suggesting non parametric tests would be suitable.

 #### Spearman Rank Correlation
 ![H5 Spearman](images/h5spearman.png)